artyom/merge-docker-save/README.md

 Command only supports `docker save` output for a single image, i.e. piping `docker save alpine:latest` works, but `docker save alpine` may not if it outputs multiple images.

+Because this command essentially concatenates multiple tar archives one after another, some features are not supported, i.e. removal of the file from the previous layer by the next one.
+If you have the following Dockerfile:

+	COPY requirements.pip .
+	RUN pip install -r requirements.pip && rm requirements.pip

+Resulting archive would still have both `requirements.pip` file and empty unreadable `.wh.requirements.pip` alongside it.

 This tool uses system default directory to store temporary files, which can be overridden by setting `$TMPDIR` environment.